-Purified mouse splenic B cells were chosen as a model to study effect of an appropriate concentration of hsBAFF on proliferation in B cells.
-As shown in Fig. 1, treatment with 0.5-5 μg/ml hsBAFF significantly stimulated B cell proliferation in a concentration-dependent manner (p<0.05 for 1 mg/kg and p<0.01 for 2, 3 and 5 μg/ml hsBAFF vs. control, respectively).
-We also observed that in vitro proliferation effect between standard hBAFF-treated and refolded hsBAFF-treated cells with the final concentration of 2 μg/ml was similar (Fig. 1), indicating that refolded hsBAFF is biologically active in a validly induced B cell proliferation.
+Purified mouse splenic B cells were chosen as a model to study the effect of an appropriate concentration of hsBAFF on proliferation in B cells.
+The treatment with 0.5-5 μg/ml hsBAFF significantly stimulated B cell proliferation in a concentration-dependent manner (p<0.05 for 1 μg/ml and p<0.01 for 2, 3 and 5 μg/ml hsBAFF vs. control, respectively).
+We also observed that in vitro proliferation effect was similar in standard hBAFF-treated and in refolded hsBAFF-treated cells with the final concentration of 2 μg/ml (Fig. 1), indicating that refolded hsBAFF is biologically active in a validly induced B cell proliferation.